woung717/efiction-rest-api/README.md

 # Runtime
 Possible to run on docker(Docker Compose) or without.
 But you might need some ddl and db grant stuffs.
-Best wishes :+1:
+Best wishes :+1::coffee:

+# Testing
+You can test with "rest_api_test.py" file.